lele394/Infinite-Lagrange-Research-Agreement-Tool/README.md

 * filters preview : input filters to see possible outcomes : next in line
 * apply selected ship options to the filter preview : 2nd in line
 * save current selection in local cache/text format : planned
+* makin it look dop' : once all 3 main features are implemented

 Feel free to contact me here in the issues tab.